 Then, with the help of anatomical drawings and photographs, I work up some preliminary sketches.
 Once happy with the form and posture, this is drawn up full size on a wall in the workshop.

 Normally starting from the feet up, I offer cut lengths of steel up to the drawing and the sculpture starts to take shape as each piece is welded together.

-The works are normally made in ¾ inch square solid steel bar.
-Each piece is cut roughly to size and then is cold forged until the right shape is created.
+The large works are predominantly made in ¾ inch square solid steel bar.
+Each piece is cut roughly to size and is then cold forged until I am happy with the progression of the sculpture..

 There can be eighty or more components to a sculpture, and each specific piece needs to correlate well with the next.”